NanoComp/meep/doc/docs/Chunks_and_Symmetry.md

 of the lower-left and upper-right grid points in the chunk.
 For each chunk, these are represented by `ivecs` named `is` and `ie` (stored in the `fields_chunk` and `dft_chunk` structures).

-Here's an example of how this looks for chunk 3 in the figure
+Here's an example of how this looks for chunk 3 in the figure above:
-above:

 <p align="center"> <a href="../images/ChunkStatistics.png"><img src="../images/ChunkStatistics.png" style='height: 100%; width: 100%; object-fit: contain'/></a></p>

 In this case we have `is=(29,-29)` and `ie=(39,-19)`.

-### Chunking in the multiprocessor case
+### Chunking in the Multiprocessor Case

 When running in parallel mode, each of the chunks identified for the single-processor case may be further subdivided into new chunks which